vingit20/automating-aws-with-python/README.md

 # automating-aws-with-python
-repository for automating aws with python
+repository for Vinay's automating *aws with python*